 - Some may prefer an unscented pet stain remover

-The formula has a lavender scent.
+This formula has a lavender scent which can help cover any lingering odors leftover after cleaning.
 While not everyone loves lavender, most customer reviewers agree that the product’s scent is a few steps above the usual fake smell that other cleaners leave behind.

-Emmy’s Best pet stain remover is covered by the company’s Paws Promise 100% satisfaction guarantee.
-A portion of the proceeds is donated to Emmy’s Friends, a collection of pet charities selected by the company.
+Emmy’s Best pet stain remover is covered by the company’s Paws Promise 100% satisfaction guarantee – if you’re not fully satisfied, you’ll get your money back.
+Plus, a portion of the proceeds is donated to Emmy’s Friends, a collection of pet charities selected by the company.

-The cleaner is available in a 32 oz spray bottle or 1 gallon jug.
-It costs $49.95 per gallon.
+The cleaner is available in a 32 oz spray bottle or 1 gallon jug and it costs $19.95 per gallon.

 - Safe to use on almost any surface